 Things you must do

-Make sure that all of your doctors and pharmacists know you are taking REPLAGAL.
+Make sure that all of your doctors and pharmacists know you are using REPLAGAL.
 Remind them if any new medicines are about to be started.

 Things that you must not do

 Do not use any other medications while using REPLAGAL unless you have discussed this with your doctor or pharmacist.
 This includes medicines you can buy without a prescription from a pharmacy, supermarket or health food shop.